-Northeastern University offers individually designed and ongoing interdisciplinary graduate programs.
+Northeastern University offers individually designed and approved interdisciplinary graduate programs.
 The individually designed program is for the student who wishes to pursue graduate studies in an area that substantially overlaps two or more units.
 In such cases, that student may design, in consultation with his or her faculty advisor(s), an interdisciplinary program.
 The program will correspond in scope and depth to Northeastern’s established degree standards but need not agree exactly with the regulations of individual units.
-There are also ongoing programs for students who wish to pursue graduate studies in areas in which two or more units have jointly established a graduate program.
-As with individually designed programs, ongoing programs correspond in scope and depth to Northeastern’s established degree standards but do not agree exactly with the regulations of individual units.
+Individually designed, interdisciplinary degree programs must be approved by the appropriate graduate office(s).

-University-Approved Interdisciplinary Programs
+University-approved Interdisciplinary Programs

-Ongoing interdisciplinary programs are university-approved programs in areas of study that combine study in two or more units.
+Interdisciplinary programs are university-approved programs in areas of study that combine study in two or more units.

 Individually Designed Interdisciplinary Programs

-Admission of the student to the interdisciplinary program of study requires favorable recommendation by all units involved, including the registration unit.
+Admission of the student to the interdisciplinary program of study requires favorable recommendation by all units involved, including the administrative home unit.
 It also requires the commitment by a faculty member at Northeastern University to be the advisor of the student and chair of the interdisciplinary committee for the student.
-This faculty member may or may not be a member of the registration unit.
+This faculty member may or may not be a member of the administrative home unit.
 The committee must be assembled within the first semester of the program and must include faculty members from all of the participating units.
 At least two units must be represented on the committee.
 This committee will be responsible for overseeing the completion of the degree requirements.
 It will also be responsible for the administrative elements of the program, such as the monitoring of satisfactory progress; the design and grading of the preliminary and comprehensive exams, if applicable; graduation clearance; etc. This interdisciplinary committee is also responsible for an annual review of the progress of the student and for reporting this progress to the administrative home unit on an annual basis.